shimianto/frogger/README.md

 To run the game in your local machine, you will need only a C compiler and the [Allegro](https://www.allegro.cc) library installed in your computer.

-Instructions to install the Allegro library can be found at: [https://www.allegro.cc](https://www.allegro.cc)
+Instructions on how to install the Allegro library can be found at: [https://www.allegro.cc](https://www.allegro.cc)

 ### Compiling and running the game

 After the *Allegro* library is installed, clone the repository to your local machine.
-Open the *Terminal* (MacOS) or the *Command Prompt* (Windows) at the cloned folder and run the following command:
+Open the **Terminal** (MacOS) or the **Command Prompt** (Windows) at the cloned folder and run the following command:

 ```
 gcc -o frogger main.c -lallegro -lallegro_main -lallegro_image -lallegro_font -lallegro_ttf -lallegro_primitives -lallegro_audio -lallegro_acodec